catonfire57/flashthebot/README.md

-FLASH & KAYA, Your Desktop Assistants in One Program!!
+FLASH & KAYA, Your Desktop Assistants

 ~ program is under constant development ( not ready for full assistance yet )

-~ it's just a learning purpous project, may be released as a full working desktop & home help in near future
+~ it's just a learning purpose project, may be released as a full working desktop & home help in near future 🤞😉

-P.S - ignore, this is just for saving the code online haha...